 “According to scientific research, heavy drinking can increase your risk of serious health problems.
 Like liver disease, cancer, cardiovascular disease, diabetes, and peptic ulcers, amongst others.
 While on the other end of the scale, knocking back a cup of Rooibos fights inflammation and protects us from chronic diseases such as cancer and heart disease.

 “In general, incorporating Rooibos tea into your diet is a good way to maintain health, since it is rich in antioxidants.
 These vital substances keep the body functioning optimally as they eliminate free radicals that place the cells of the body at risk of being damaged or destroyed,” he says.

 So exactly how does Rooibos counteract the impact of alcohol?

 Alcohol: If you drink more than 3 to 4 units a day.
 You have a much higher risk of developing fatty liver disease.
 This is the earliest stage of alcohol-related liver disease.

 Rooibos: Can encourage proper liver functioning and therefore inhibit fatty liver disease from developing.

 2. Your cardiovascular health

-Alcohol: Frequent consumption can increase your risk of heart disease and strokes, raised blood pressure and can also lead to heart muscle disease, called cardiomyopathy.
+Alcohol: Frequent consumption can increase your risk of heart disease and strokes, raise blood pressure, and can also lead to heart muscle disease, called cardiomyopathy.
 Whereas binge drinking can cause an irregular heart rhythm called arrhythmia.

 3. Your risk of type II diabetes

-Alcohol: Not only contains a very high number of calories, which can increase your risk of becoming overweight.
-But drinking large amounts of alcohol can also reduce your body’s sensitivity to insulin.
-Which can increase your risk of type 2 diabetes.
+Alcohol: Not only contains a very high number of calories, but it can also increase your risk of becoming overweight.
+But drinking large amounts of alcohol can also reduce your body’s sensitivity to insulin, which can increase your risk of type 2 diabetes.